Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 ## 4.2 Minimum Usable Version

-What is the smallest version of this project that still delivers the core experience?

-**Response:**
 `A working system where a single logic gate (e.g., NAND gate) is synthesized on the FPGA, its inputs and outputs are sampled, transmitted via UART to the laptop, and displayed as a live waveform plot using Python and matplotlib.
 This validates the full signal chain from FPGA → UART → Python → plot.`

 ## 4.3 Stretch Features

-What features are nice to have but not essential?

 - Support for multiple circuit modules selectable via FPGA switches (gate selector)
 - SRAM read/write simulation with address and data waveform display